 It is important for siblings to spend time together.
-This may include play activities but also may include the normal disagreements and fighting which occur among brothers and sisters.
+This may include play activities but also may include the normal disagreements and fighting that occur among brothers and sisters.
 Nurses should encourage and provide the opportunity for as much normal activity among siblings as possible and not be overly protective of the child.
-Sibling interaction is an important socializing experience and even a good squabble promotes growth and development for all involved as long as it does not endanger the physical well being of the child.
+Sibling interaction is an important socializing experience.
+Even a good squabble promotes growth and development for all involved as long as it does not endanger the physical well-being of the child.

-C. Baby-Sitting
+C. Babysitting

-Nurses are not expected to baby-sit siblings nor should they take responsibility to do so.
-This does not mean that nurses may not supervise the play of siblings with the child, only that they should not be responsible for siblings when the parent is out of the home.
+Nurses are not expected to babysit siblings nor should they take responsibility to do so.
+This does not mean that nurses may not supervise the play of siblings with the child.
+However, nurses should not be responsible for siblings when the parent is out of the home.